Hystorical Invasion of Gothic Music

 Dead Can Dance, Sisters of Mercy, and The Cure have left an important

-spot that does not stop influencing recent groups.
+spot that does not cease to influence new bands.
 Below, three amazing

 groups Clan of Xymox, Fields of the Nephilim, and After Forever are